Annulments

 Grounds for Seeking an Annulment in San Diego

-There are certain unique circumstances in which a couple can file for annulment in San Diego, such as cases of bigamy, where a person has married multiple people, or incest, where the couple is related by blood.
-If these cases become known, San Diego family law courts will annul the contracts automatically, even if all parties consented to the marriage.
+There are certain unique circumstances in which a couple will want to end a marriage, such as cases of bigamy, where a person has married multiple people, or incest, where the couple is related by blood.

-• Age - If one of the persons in the marriage was below the age of 18, when they got married, they could get the marriage annulled.
+• Age: If one of the persons in the marriage was below the age of 18 when they got married, they could get the marriage annulled.

-• Physical Incapacity - If one party is incapable of consummating the marriage, and the condition continues and appears incurable, it becomes grounds for annulment.
+• Physical Incapacity: If one party is incapable of consummating the marriage, and the condition continues and appears incurable, it becomes grounds for annulment.

 Statute of Limitations for a San Diego Annulment

 In addition, it’s crucial to remember there is a statute of limitations for annulments in San Diego.
-It means you can file for a marriage annulment within a limited timeframe from the marriage date.
+It means you can ask for a marriage annulment within a limited timeframe from the marriage date.
 The deadline will vary depending on the annulment reason, including:

 Ensure you have a reliable lawyer in your corner if you plan to file for an annulment.
 You shouldn’t attempt to deal with the intricate legal procedures associated with such cases without solid legal counsel.